cwendorf/EASI/docs/Functions/README.md

 Prefix | Description
 :-- | :--
-`describe` | provide simple descriptive information `estimate` | estimate confidence intervals
+`describe` | describe the data using summary statistics `estimate` | estimate the confidence intervals
-`plot` | plot confidence intervals
+`plot` | plot the confidence intervals
-`test` | calculate null hypothesis significance tests `standardize` | calculate standardized effect sizes and their confidence intervals
+`test` | test the estimates for statistical significance `standardize` | standardize the effect sizes and get their confidence intervals

 #### Available Functions